What Is the Microsoft Commerce Incentives Program and What Does It Mean for Your Business?

 A full vulnerability scan across your M365 environment, with a dollar-denominated risk score, compliance posture review, and a prioritized 90-day remediation roadmap.
 Board-ready executive report included.

-Discovers sensitive data — PII, PHI, financial records — across SharePoint, OneDrive, Teams, and email.
+Discovers sensitive and confidential data across SharePoint, OneDrive, Teams, and email.
 Identifies overshared files, external access risks, and what Microsoft Copilot can already see in your environment.

 Microsoft 365 Optimization Review

 License utilization and right-sizing analysis, security feature adoption gap review, and Copilot readiness assessment.
-Identifies ROI you’re already paying for but not capturing.
+Identifies ROI you are already paying for but not capturing.

-Three trends are converging that make MCI-subsidized engagements increasingly valuable to mid-market IT leaders right now.
+Three trends are converging that make MCI-subsidized engagements increasingly valuable to IT and security leaders right now.

 Microsoft Copilot raises the stakes on data governance

 Copilot for Microsoft 365 surfaces data from across your environment based on user permissions.
-If your permissions are misconfigured — overshared SharePoint sites, broad group access, legacy external sharing — Copilot can expose that data to people who shouldn’t see it.
-A Know Your Data engagement addresses exactly this.
-And under MCI co-op subsidies, it costs your company nothing to find out where you stand.
+If your permissions are misconfigured, including overshared SharePoint sites, broad group access, or legacy external sharing, Copilot can expose that data to people who should not see it.
+A Know Your Data engagement addresses exactly this, and under MCI partner incentive subsidies, it costs your company nothing to find out where you stand.

 Security assessments are now table stakes for cyber insurance